 Treatment for Tramadol Addiction

-Evoke Florida has been treating addiction to Tramadol for years.
+Evoke Wellness at Miramar has been treating addiction to Tramadol for years.
 Our program for Tramadol addiction begins with a medically managed detox where the individual is provided safe medications to help them detox safely and comfortably.
 Next, they will need to be admitted into one of our drug addiction treatment programs that are substance-specific for Tramadol addiction or dependency.